Ice: Water-borne travel

 For ships, ice presents two distinct hazards.
-First, spray and freezing rain can produce an ice build-up on the superstructure of a vessel sufficient to make it unstable, and to require it to be hacked off or melted with steam hoses.
-Second, icebergs – large masses of ice floating in water (typically created when glaciers reach the sea) – can be dangerous if struck by a ship when underway.
-Icebergs have been responsible for the sinking of many ships, the most famous being the Titanic.
+Firstly, spray and freezing rain can produce an ice build-up on the superstructure of a vessel sufficient to make it unstable, potentially to the point of capsizing.
+Earlier, crewmembers were regularly forced to manually hack off ice build-up.
+After 1980s, spraying de-icing chemicals or melting the ice through hot water/steam hoses became more common.
+Secondly, icebergs – large masses of ice floating in water (typically created when glaciers reach the sea) – can be dangerous if struck by a ship when underway.
+Icebergs have been responsible for the sinking of many ships, notably the RMS Titanic.

 For harbors near the poles, being ice-free, ideally all year long, is an important advantage.
 Examples are Murmansk (Russia), Petsamo (Russia, formerly Finland), and Vardø (Norway).
-Harbors which are not ice-free are opened up using icebreakers.
+Harbors which are not ice-free are opened up using specialized vessels, called icebreakers.
+Icebreakers are also used to open routes through the sea ice for other vessels, as the only alternative is to find the openings called "polynyas" or "leads".
+A widespread production of icebreakers began during the 19th century.
+Earlier designs simply had reinforced bows in a spoon-like or diagonal shape to effectively crush the ice.
+Later designs attached a forward propeller underneath the protruding bow, as the typical rear propellers were incapable of effectively steering the ship through the ice.

 Air travel

 For aircraft, ice can cause a number of dangers.
 As an aircraft climbs, it passes through air layers of different temperature and humidity, some of which may be conducive to ice formation.
 If ice forms on the wings or control surfaces, this may adversely affect the flying qualities of the aircraft.
-During the first non-stop flight across the Atlantic, the British aviators Captain John Alcock and Lieutenant Arthur Whitten Brown encountered such icing conditions – Brown left the cockpit and climbed onto the wing several times to remove ice which was covering the engine air intakes of the Vickers Vimy aircraft they were flying.
+In 1919, during the first non-stop flight across the Atlantic, the British aviators Captain John Alcock and Lieutenant Arthur Whitten Brown encountered such icing conditions – Brown left the cockpit and climbed onto the wing several times to remove ice which was covering the engine air intakes of the Vickers Vimy aircraft they were flying.

 One vulnerability effected by icing that is associated with reciprocating internal combustion engines is the carburetor.
 As air is sucked through the carburetor into the engine, the local air pressure is lowered, which causes adiabatic cooling.
 Thus, in humid near-freezing conditions, the carburetor will be colder, and tend to ice up.
 This will block the supply of air to the engine, and cause it to fail.
-For this reason, aircraft reciprocating engines with carburetors are provided with carburetor air intake heaters.
-The increasing use of fuel injection—which does not require carburetors—has made "carb icing" less of an issue for reciprocating engines.

-Jet engines do not experience carb icing, but recent evidence indicates that they can be slowed, stopped, or damaged by internal icing in certain types of atmospheric conditions much more easily than previously believed.
-In most cases, the engines can be quickly restarted and flights are not endangered, but research continues to determine the exact conditions which produce this type of icing, and find the best methods to prevent, or reverse it, in flight.
+Between 1969 and 1975, 468 such instances were recorded, causing 75 aircraft losses, 44 fatalities and 202 serious injuries.
+Thus, carburetor air intake heaters were developed.
+Further, reciprocating engines with fuel injection do not require carburetors in the first place.

+Jet engines do not experience carburetor icing, but they can be affected by the moisture inherently present in jet fuel freezing and forming ice crystals, which can potentially clog up fuel intake to the engine.
+Fuel heaters and/or de-icing additives are used to address the issue.